-Our third tier of support is a programme through which students with more specialised needs receive support from care organisations external to the school.
+Our third tier of support is where students with more complex needs are supported by care organisations external to the school.
 Our Student Support Center team is responsible for monitoring, communicating and coordinating their care.
 Support within this tier accommodates the needs of approximately 5% of our student population.